pblop/twitch-chat/README.md

 2. Open the mod menu.
 3. Open this mod's configuration inside that menu.
 4. Fill in the config textboxes.
-5. Go ingame and type /twitch enable.
+5. Go ingame and type /twitch watch \<channel\> (channel should be the name of the Twitch channel you want to join).
+You can use this command as many times as you want.
+6. Type /twitch enable.

 ### Also available on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/twitch-chat)